UPBGE/UPBGE-Docs/source/manual/python/python_game_engine.rst

 Blender Text Editor
 *******************

-As you probably know, Blender has its own internal text editor (see Figure 7.7).
+As you probably know, Blender has its own internal text editor (see next figure).
 Although it may not be as powerful as software designed exclusively for this particular task, it can be very convenient.
 It's useful for quick tests, small scripts, or when you want to keep everything bundled inside the Blender file.
 Here are its main features:

 * Syntax highlighting
 * Dynamic font sizes